gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 Overall, we discussed two diffent types of traffic generators: **Linear** and **Random**.

-Linear Generators simulate linear memory accesses, and Random Generators simulate random memory accesses.
+`LinearGenerators` simulate linear memory accesses, and `RandomGenerators` simulate random memory accesses.

 We looked into how to configure a board that uses these traffic generators.

-We also extended the `AbstractGenerator` class to create a Hybrid Traffic Generator, which simulates linear and random memory acesses.
+We also extended the `AbstractGenerator` class to create a `HybridGenerator`, which simulates linear and random memory acesses.

 Finally, we saw some of the statistical differences between varying configurations.